ofiwg/libfabric/man/fi_msg.3.md

 The inject data call is similar to fi_inject, but allows for the sending of remote CQ data (see FI_REMOTE_CQ_DATA flag) as part of the transfer.

+## fi_injectdata2

+The fi_injectdata2 call is similar to fi_injectdata, but allows passing a descriptor associated with the send buffer.
+This is especially useful when FI_HMEM support is enabled and the buffer is registered with FI_HMEM iface other than FI_HMEM_SYSTEM.

 ## fi_recv